The Best Furnaces

 If you’re looking for the most energy-efficient furnace on the market, we think Trane is your best bet.
 Its top-of-the-line models are as good as it gets: up to 97.3% AFUE, ENERGY STAR® certified, and state-of-the-art modulating valves (which increases efficiency even more).
 For houses that need to be heated through long, bitterly cold winters, this efficiency means significantly lower gas bills.

-In Consumer Reports’ study on breakdown rates among major gas furnace manufacturers, Trane and its sister company American Standard came in at an impressive 9% — second only to Ruud at 8%.
-This means that 91% of Trane furnaces made it through the first three years without needing any major repairs.
+In Consumer Reports’ study on breakdown rates among major gas furnace manufacturers, Trane and its sister company American Standard performed very well, ranking behind Ruud as the second most reliable furnace.
+This means most Trane furnaces made it through the first three years without needing any major repairs.
 When you invest in a Trane furnace, you can feel confident that it’s with you for the long haul.

 Widely available replacement parts